R4ptX/recon_tool/CONTRIBUTING.md

 - Step 2: Clone Your Fork <br>
 - Step 3: Make a new branch (optional but recommended) <br>
 - Step 4: Push your changes to your forked repo <br>
-- Step 5: Create a pull request
+- Step 5: Create a pull request <br>
+navigate to the forked repo and make a pull request.

 ## Need Help?
 If you encounter any issues or have questions, feel free to: